Patan, an ancient capital of Nepal, is located a 40-or-so-minute taxi ride outside of the Thamel (tourist) area of Kathmandu.

 Little did we know that we had arrived on a major holiday and were about to experience something truly out of the ordinary.

 While Ellen checked out the museum I wandered around the ruins.
 What I love about the Durbar squares I’ve seen in Nepal, and especially Patan, is they’re not blocked off from human touch.

 All day long visitors — mostly locals — sit along the ridges and steps of the various temples enjoying the day, hanging out with their friends, or selling spices, flowers, and bracelets.

 I glanced at the time and realized I needed to eat something.
 The thing about hot weather is, sometimes I just forget to eat!

-There were plenty of cafes around pandering to tourists but that’s not what I wanted, so with a little more wandering, I found a little boy dishing up something called choila, which means “mix”.
+There were plenty of cafes around pandering to tourists, but that’s not what I wanted, so with a little more wandering, I found a little boy dishing up something called choila, which means “mix”.

 It involves pounded flat rice, which is crunchy, and in this case, some bamboo, chickpeas, and potatoes in gravy.
 Sitting between an old, smiling, local man and two girls who asked the boy to give me more gravy, I felt happy to have found the perfect spot.

-When I walked back to meet Ellen, playing ball with some kids in the square along the way, I ended up talking to the one of guys at the ticketing counter who asked me what I thought of the local Nepali food.
+When I walked back, playing ball with some kids in the square along the way, to meet Ellen, I ended up talking to one of the guys at the ticketing counter who asked me what I thought of the local Nepali food.
 He had noticed me eating there, happy to see that I was trying to immerse myself a bit more in the local culture.
-As an added bonus, he explained there would be a tree-like float and at some point a coconut would be thrown from the top of it.
+As an added bonus, he explained there would be a tree-like float, and at some point a coconut would be thrown from the top of it.
 Apparently this was a big festival during which a giant float had been paraded around the town all day, and it would all culminate in an hour or so just down the road from where we were at that moment.

 It didn’t make much sense to me but nevertheless, sounded too good to miss.